roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Here I performed  another detailed examination of Lydia, and here we are now."

-I did a plenty of tests, and ultimately knew nothing but that she at a state that is con-similar a dreaming.
+I did a plenty of tests, and ultimately knew nothing but that she at a state that is consimilar a dreaming.

 "I, see.
 It's possible that onee-sama may have been assaulted by someone."